 Shirts printed with Shanghainese dialect quotes

-Bridge with Locals Tip: Ask vendors for the story behind the item—many pieces are designed by local artists or inspired by family traditions.
+Bridge with Locals Tips: Ask vendors for the story behind the item—many pieces are designed by local artists or inspired by family traditions.

 🍵 Relax at a Teahouse or Indie Café